deinsum/sc22-artifact/docker_cpu/README.md

 **NOTE 2:** Before testing at scale, you may want to do validate that Deinsum works properly on a single node.
 Apart from using only one MPI rank, you could try spawning multiple MPI processes in a single node.
 However you will very quickly run out-of-memory.
 For this reason we provide a validation script that runs Deinsum with minimal data sizes.
 In the following, num-nodes is the number of MPI processes.
 If num-nodes is not set, the script defaults to 1 MPI process:
    * `docker run --rm --name container-name --mount=type=bind,src=/absolute/path/to/folder-name,dst=/storage image-name ./validate_deinsum_single_node.sh num-nodes`

 Please also note that the validation script will not generate any actual results.
-It will only validate Deinsum's output again the result from a Python reference implementation.
+It will only validate Deinsum's output against a Python reference implementation.

 **NOTE 3:** You do not need to run the benchmarks for all node counts.
 The script that generates the plot should work even with a single data point.